The Pope Must Die: Plot

-Pope David learns the Vatican Bank is a tool of the Mafia, and has it dissolved.
-Soon after that the Pope's affair is revealed and he is forced to resign and Corelli's candidate Albini is elected Pope.
-Corelli and Fr.
-Albini move into the papal apartments.
-Out in the streets, Albinizi gets back with Veronica.
-He also finds out that the orphanage where he previously worked before becoming pope had closed.
-Albinizi reads the news about Albini becoming pope and rushes back to the Vatican to ask Bish to help him stop the coronation.
-On the way to the papal apartments the two encounter a dying Cardinal Rocco who had just been shot by Corelli.
-While Bish continues to the papal apartments, Rocco confesses to Albinizi who grants him absolution in his dying moments interrupted by a phone call to Rocco from his female partner.
-Rocco subsequently dies and Albinizi having completed the absolution rite goes to the papal chamber and finds Bish bound.
-Bish however tells Albinizi that the coronation was about to take place and tells him to get there fast instead of freeing him.
-Albinizi rushes off to the Sistine Chapel.
-Mons.
-Fitchie who had previously overheard Corelli shoot Cardinal Rocco eventually comes and frees Bish.
-Albinizi manages to get into the Sistine Chapel just before the end of the ceremony and reveals to the public that the man in the chapel called Albini is really Corelli in disguise.
-Corelli admits that there was no Cardinal Albini, declares himself as "Pope Vittorio I, Emperor of the Vatican" and draws the gun to hold Albinizi at gunpoint.
-He fires a few shots which hit the ceiling, causing it to collapse and bury Corelli.
-After Corelli is defeated, a nun (the one who served Albinizi when he was pope) is chosen to become the first female Pope in history.
-The new Pope (or Popess) announces that she will give the Vatican's gold to the world's poor.
-She also gives her blessing for Albinizi to take a bride.
-Albinizi and Veronica marry (with Bish as the priest), adopt the children from the orphanage and have children of their own as well.
+Learning that the Vatican Bank is a tool of the Mafia, Pope David has it dissolved.
+He is forced to resign when his affair is revealed, and Corelli's candidate Albini is elected Pope.
+Corelli and Albini move into the papal apartments.
+Albinizi reunites with Veronica and finds out that the orphanage where he worked has closed.
+He reads about Albini becoming pope and rushes back to the Vatican and asks Bish for help to stop the coronation.
+They encounter a dying Cardinal Rocco, shot by Corelli.
+While Bish continues to the papal apartments, Albinizi hears Rocco's confession (interrupted by a phone call from Rocco's female partner).
+Albinizi finds Bish tied up, but Bish tells Albinizi to stop the imminent coronation rather than freeing him.
+Monsignor Fitchie frees Bish as Albinizi rushes to the Sistine Chapel just before the ceremony ends, and reveals that the man calling himself Albini is actually Corelli in disguise.
+Corelli declares himself "Pope Vittorio I, Emperor of the Vatican" and draws a gun.
+He fires a few shots at the ceiling, which collapses onto him.
+The nun who had served Albinizi as pope is chosen as the first female Pope in history.
+She announces she will give the Vatican's gold to the world's poor, and gives her blessing for Albinizi to take a bride.
+Bish officiates at Albinizi and Veronica's wedding.
+They adopt the children from the orphanage in addition to having children of their own.